kubernetes/website/docs/concepts/workloads/controllers/deployment.md

 `.spec.selector` must match `.spec.template.metadata.labels`, or it will be rejected by the API.

-In Kubernetes 1.8 or later, `.spec.selector` and `.metadata.labels` no longer default to `.spec.template.metadata.labels` if not set.
+In API version `apps/v1beta2`, `.spec.selector` and `.metadata.labels` no longer default to `.spec.template.metadata.labels` if not set.
 So they must be set explicitly.
-Also note that `.spec.selector` is immutable after creation of the Deployment in Kubernetes 1.8 or later.
+Also note that `.spec.selector` is immutable after creation of the Deployment in `apps/v1beta2`.

 A Deployment may terminate Pods whose labels match the selector if their template is different from `.spec.template` or if the total number of such Pods exceeds `.spec.replicas`.
 It brings up new